 - An UrsaLeo Cloud account

 *We recommend you do not begin this process until you have secured all components as noted above.
 You will not be able to complete the installation and setup without the Silicon Labs Thunderboard 2 sensor board.

-If you don't already have Raspbian Stretch Lite installed on your Raspberry Pi, please follow the first set of instructions.
+If you don't already have Raspbian Buster Lite installed on your Raspberry Pi, please follow the first set of instructions.
 If you've already installed this on your device, skip down to the Gateway Installation section.

 Raspbian OS installation